 During the tenure of the bridge’s history, a wedding took place on the span with the public invited on Independence Day 1927.
 In addition, portions of the movie, Silence of the Lambs, were filmed on the span and in Bellaire, Ohio.1

-The Bellaire Interstate Bridge was closed to traffic on May 1, 1991.1 The Ohio Department of Transportation (ODOT) required the Ohio approach ramp for construction of the Ohio State Route 7 expressway, and ODOT paid $2.1 million in November 1990 to the bridge corporation.1 5 The approach ramp was subsequently demolished, and the bridge and its West Virginia approach ramp were abandoned.
+The Bellaire Interstate Bridge was closed to traffic on May 1, 1991.1 The Ohio Department of Transportation (ODOT) required the Ohio approach ramp for construction of the OH 7 expressway, and ODOT paid $2.1 million in November 1990 to the bridge corporation.1 5 The approach ramp was subsequently demolished, and the bridge and its West Virginia approach ramp were abandoned.

 The bridge was later sold in March 1991 to Roger Barack, owner of a construction company in Bellaire.
 Barack intended to use the bridge for transportation, and later sought financial aid to have the span renovated.5 Discussions ensued about the construction of a new approach to the bridge in Ohio, but no work was ever completed.1 Later, $895,000 was set aside for demolition of the bridge, but additional funding was not secured.
 In 2002, Benwood, West Virginia officials asked the state of Ohio to demolish the span as debris was littering a roadway below.

 In 2005, U.S. Representative Bob Ney obtained a $1.7 million grant to demolish the bridge, however, the money came with controversy.
 Ney received campaign donations to the tune of $6,000 from Roger Barack and had rented an office for $1,800 that was used by Barack.
 In addition, Ney nominated Barack’s son for an Air Force Academy Appointment.1